surniaulula/wpsso/README.md

 <li><a href="https://wpsso.com/docs/plugins/wpsso/faqs/w3c-says-there-is-no-attribute-property/">W3C says "there is no attribute 'property'"</a></li>
 <li><a href="https://wpsso.com/docs/plugins/wpsso/faqs/what-about-google-search-and-google-plus/">What about Google Search and Google Plus?</a></li>
 <li><a href="https://wpsso.com/docs/plugins/wpsso/faqs/what-features-of-nextgen-gallery-are-supported/">What features of NextGEN Gallery are supported?</a></li>
-<li><a href="https://wpsso.com/docs/plugins/wpsso/faqs/what-is-the-difference-between-ngfb-and-wpsso/">What is the difference between NGFB and WPSSO?</a></li>
+<li><a href="https://wpsso.com/docs/plugins/wpsso/faqs/what-is-the-difference-between-ngfb-and-wpsso/">What is the difference between NextGEN Facebook and WPSSO?</a></li>
 <li><a href="https://wpsso.com/docs/plugins/wpsso/faqs/what-is-the-difference-between-the-free-and-pro-versions/">What is the difference between the Free and Pro versions?</a></li>
 <li><a href="https://wpsso.com/docs/plugins/wpsso/faqs/why-arent-pins-from-my-website-posting-rich/">Why aren't Pins from my website posting Rich?</a></li>
 <li><a href="https://wpsso.com/docs/plugins/wpsso/faqs/why-does-facebook-play-videos-instead-of-linking-them/">Why does Facebook play videos instead of linking them?</a></li>